 A note about hardy bulbs that bloom in summer.
 Many of these should still be lifted and stored over winter, as they may be affected by boggy, frozen soil and extended freezes.
 Simply store them in a cool, dry location and replant them when the soil is workable in early spring.

 Cold Season Bulb Tips

-Good soil condition can help prevent rot and freeze damage while allowing good root formation and nutrient delivery.
-Always till your garden bed to a depth of at least 12 inches and incorporate compost or gritty material to increase porosity and reduce soggy soil areas.
+Good soil conditions can help prevent rot and freeze damage while allowing good root formation and nutrient delivery.
+Always till your garden bed to a depth of at least 12 inches (31 cm.) and incorporate compost or gritty material to increase porosity and reduce soggy soil areas.

-Bulb depths differ by plant types.
-The rule of thumb is to plant at least 2 to 3 times as deep as the bulb is tall.
-Deeper planting gives plants a blanket of soil to help prevent freeze damage but they can’t be so deep that the young sprouts can’t break through to the surface of the ground.
-Many garden centers and online catalogues list exact planting depth and the packaging should also indicate how many inches deep the bulb should be installed.
+Bulb depths differ by plant type.
+The rule of thumb is to plant at least two to three times as deep as the bulb is tall.
+Deeper planting gives plants a blanket of soil to help prevent freeze damage, but they can’t be so deep that the young sprouts can’t break through to the surface of the ground.
+Many garden centers and online catalogues list the exact planting depth, and the packaging should also indicate how many inches (or cm.) deep the bulb should be installed.

-Cover fall planted bulbs with mulch and pull it away in early spring.
-Summer blooming bulbs will also benefit from mulch but if you have a doubt on the plant’s hardiness, it is easy enough to lift and store them for the next spring’s planting.
+Cover fall-planted bulbs with mulch and pull it away in early spring.
+Summer-blooming bulbs will also benefit from mulch but if you have a doubt about the plant’s hardiness, it is easy enough to lift and store them for the next spring’s planting.